Alspirid/Lounge-search/README.md

 ## Possible Future Features/Updates

 * User to edit/delete reviews
+* User to edit their bio and profile
-* User to create/update/ bookings
+* User to update/ bookings and check out message submitted for host
 * Styling improvements and optimization across all pages
 * CSS code optimization to follow "DRY" style
 * Add search functionality to search for users